testinprod-io/op-erigon/README.md

 ## Known Limitations and Caveats

-Optimistic Erigon is still under development, and some features still need to be implemented or fully tested.
-The following aspects have been confirmed to work correctly:
+Optimistic Erigon is still under development, and some features are not implemented or fully tested.
+The following list has been confirmed to work correctly:
-- Synchronizing with the Optimism Goerli Testnet, operating with op-node
+- Synchronizing to the Optimism Goerli Testnet with op-node
 - Ethereum standard JSON-RPC API
 - JSON-RPC API for Otterscan
 - Currently, only the All-in-One binary mode is supported

-The following aspects have yet to be confirmed to work or have yet to be fully tested:
+The following list is yet to be confirmed or fully tested:
 - Block producing as a sequencer of the OP stack chain
 - Operating as a proposer of the OP stack chain
-- Disable P2P transaction gossip feature
+- Disable the P2P transaction gossip feature
-- Running Erigon services as separated processes
+- Running Erigon services as separate processes
 - Erigon Snapshot

 ---